resource-watch/slate/source/includes/api/_subscriptions.md

   }'
 ```

 A subscription can refer to a specific geostore that has been created using the [RW API Geostore service](#geostore).
-If this is the case, you should first create your geostore using the `/v2/geostore` endpoints, grab the id of the geostore you wish to subscribe to and provide it in the `params.geostore` field of the request body when creating the subscription.
+If this is the case, you should [create your geostore](#create-geostore) and use its id in the `params.geostore` field of the request body when creating the subscription.

 Field                 | Description                                                    | Type
 --------------------- | :------------------------------------------------------------: | ----------------:
-`params`              | Geographic area of the subscription                            | Object
 `params.geostore`     | Id of the geostore to subscribe to.                            | String

 #### Subscribing to land use areas